Frequently asked questions

 - In case it is not evident from the transcript that these criteria are fulfilled (e. g. due to additional coursework), the applicant should address this in the application.

 - The applicant has to prove that she or he has taken at least two lab courses performing experiments individually or in small groups and worked out written analyses of these experiments.
 Just watching someone else doing the experiment is not sufficient.
+For more details, see the FAQ question: 'What are the required lab documents?'

 General remarks: